toondkn/flight-crud-nodejs/README.md

 ## How to get started with traversing the source code

-Start from `./src/index.ts` and follow the routers to the endpoint you'd like to adjust.
+Start from `./src/routes/index.ts` and follow the routers to the endpoint you'd like to adjust.
+Server setup, and environment variables and mongodb collections injection happens in `./src/server.ts`.
+All routes are tested from a full routing setup, ensuring high fidelity testing with any middlewares that might get registered.

 ## How to run locally for development